-With a lower for longer interest rate environment, utilities should continue to benefit from access to lower cost of capital - savings that eventually flows directly to their bottom-line.
-While the P/E ratios for the overall broader market (S&P 500 Index) including utilities have declined, we believe utility company earnings over the long-term have historically been more predictable, and typically less volatile than the broader market.
+- Despite the recent spike in interest rates, rates are still low from a historical perspective.
+In a "lower for longer" interest rate environment, utilities should continue to benefit from access to lower cost of capital - savings that eventually flow directly to their bottom-line. - The renewables segment within the utility group should continue to benefit from government stimulus packages tailored to a green recovery, along with renewables development tailwinds that should sustain dividend growth.

-The renewables segment within the utility group should continue to benefit from government stimulus packages tailored to a green recovery, along with renewables development tailwinds that should sustain dividend growth, in our view.
+- Regulated Utilities companies operating in favorable regulatory environments and geographies, with above- average projected earnings and/or dividend growth driven by regulatory rate-base investment. - Renewable Electricity we see continued momentum across multiple fronts that support on-going investment and usage in

-- Regulated Utilities companies operating in favorable regulatory environments and geographies, with above-average projected earnings and/or dividend growth driven by regulatory rate-base investment. - Renewable Electricity we see continued momentum across multiple fronts that support on-going investment and usage in renewables, stemming from the "energy transition"-a secular trend toward renewable-that will provide unique investment opportunities over the long-term. - Water Utilities state utility commissioners encouraging spending on improving water quality as well as pipeline replacement and maintenance, enables companies to provide transparent 10-year outlooks on their spending and income plans, a positive dynamic for this sub-industry. - Communications Infrastructure wired broadband network and datacenter operators are well positioned to capitalize on exponential global data demand growth; and tower operators given their critical infrastructure, multi-year contracts, and strong free cash-flow generation.
+- renewables, stemming from the "energy transition" a secular trend toward renewables that will provide unique investment opportunities over the long-term. - Water Utilities state utility commissioners encouraging spending on improving water quality as well as pipeline replacement and maintenance, enables companies to provide transparent 10-year outlooks on their spending and income plans, a positive dynamic for this sub-industry. - Communications Infrastructure wired broadband network and datacenter operators are well positioned to capitalize on exponential global data demand growth; and tower operators given their critical infrastructure, multi-year contracts, and strong free cash-flow generation. - Selectively adding to midstream energy names-especially those with exposure to natural gas.